 - Determine whether you have dappled shade, a condition where the garden gets some sunlight for all or most of the day, or partial shade, which can vary from a few hours of sunlight to long hours of shade for the rest of the day.

-- Watch your garden through the seasons to see where the sun falls on the garden and how long different parts of the garden get sunlight.
+- Watch your garden through the seasons to see where the sun falls and how long different parts of the garden get sunlight.
 The amount of shade may vary at different times of the year as the angle of the sun and leaf canopies change.
 This knowledge may help you decide what, when and where to plant different crops.

 - Be aware that the reflection of sunlight off bright and light surfaces nearby (think white fences or walls or, perhaps, glass walls from nearby office buildings) can increase the amount of light your garden gets.